+Pork Sliders with a delicious twist.
 Looking for an easy and tasty way to feed your next party crowd?
-Consider these Slow Cooker Dr. Pepper Pulled Pork Sliders.
+Consider this Dr. Pepper Pulled Pork Slow Cooker Recipe.
+It makes a great pork slider.
 Fuss free and popular doused with Dr. Pepper & BBQ Sauce.
-A great shredded pulled pork slider recipe using pork roast.
+A great shredded pulled pork sliders recipe using pork roast.

-Serve these sliders with this Loaded Baked Potato Salad.
+Serve these pulled pork sliders with this Loaded Baked Potato Salad.
 Mayo, sour cream, bacon and cheddar cheese…for a WOW meal.

 - 5 pound pork shoulder